yukio808/js-hero-adventure/README.md

 # JS Hero
 Welcome hero.
 To the world of programming, magic, and stuff.
-You have been invited to a world that has been ravaged for centuries by the gods that have tried and tried again to thwart that which is JS in to the dark ages.
+You have been invited to a world that has been ravaged for centuries by the gods that have tried and tried again to thwart that which is JS into the dark ages.
 You oh great hero must now challenge the gods and save the world.
 Use your JS skills to end their centuries of terror and save the JS people.

 ### firstName
 create a variable called `firstName` with your first name as a value.